 - The Science of Early Childhood Development from Harvard University.
 A discussion of the tremendous impact of early experiences on a child.

 - Center on the Developing Child: Harvard University.
 This site has some very good information.
 The information looks at the importance of early child development from an academic/policy development perspective.

 - Developmental Milestones.
 This page provides a calendar of developmental milestones.
-You can download a pdf of milestones from the page here.

 - Wonder Baby provides information regarding children with visual impairments, including an extensive links page.

 - McMaster University has some of the country's top researchers regarding Developmental Coordination Disorder (DCD).
 This issue faces an estimated 5-6% of the school aged population, including many of the children that may have been labeled as clumsy kids.
 The University has some good information on their site on the disorder for parents and teachers.